Jump to:

 A spicy shrimp recipe featuring the zesty flavors of Clamato beer.
-With plenty of tasty sauce.
+With plenty of tasty sauce to dip garlic bread in.

 We conceived this spicy shrimp recipe on a Saturday morning while sipping on particularly tasty, freshly mixed Michelada beer cocktails with Clamato, complete with picante cocktail shrimp skewers and celery sticks.